 Hashimoto’s thyroiditis, also known as Hashimoto’s disease, damages your thyroid function.
 It’s also called chronic autoimmune lymphocytic thyroiditis.
 In the United States, Hashimoto’s is the most common cause of hypothyroidism (an underactive thyroid).

 Your thyroid releases hormones that regulate your metabolism, body temperature, muscle strength, and many other functions of the body.

-Hashimoto’s disease is an autoimmune disorder.
+Hashimoto’s thyroiditis is an autoimmune disorder.
 The condition causes white blood cells and antibodies to mistakenly attack the cells of the thyroid.
 Doctors do not know why this happens, but some scientists believe genetic factors may be involved.

-The cause of Hashimoto’s disease is not known.
+The cause of Hashimoto’s thyroiditis is not known.
 However, several risk factors have been identified for the disease.
 It is seven times more likely to occur in women than men, especially women who have been pregnant.
 Your risk may also be higher if you have a family history of autoimmune diseases, including: